When Does “North” Need a Capital Letter?

 Scroll down for the answers

-Answers to the quiz on when to capitalise north
+Answers to the quiz on when to capitalize north

 1. Correct.
-Use lower case for compass directions (he drove north) but capitalise for regions, part of a proper name or to designate a politically divided nation (Northern Ireland).
+Use lower case for compass directions (he drove north) but capitalize for regions, part of a proper name, or to designate a politically divided nation (Northern Ireland).

 2. Correct.
 Use lower case with parts of nations (unless part of a proper name or used to designate a politically divided nation).

 3. Incorrect.
-Capitalise compass points when part of a proper name.
+Capitalize compass points when part of a proper name.

 4. Incorrect.
-Capitalise when combining with another common noun to form the name for a region or location.
+Capitalize when combining with another common noun to form the name for a region or location.

 5. Correct.
 Use lower case when referring to a section of a state or city.